 The leaders of 1000 Faces have the rare gift of a wonderful working partnership filled with differences of perspective and opinion.
 These men are able to mesh a shared vision while counterbalancing different points of view into a harmonious and rewarding partnership.
 While Ben has recently moved on from the business entirely to put down roots once again on the west coast, the business pushes forward as Jan C. Kozak, the father of the aforementioned Jan A. Kozak, steps into the fray and brings with him yet another point of view to add to the greater whole.
 The Kozak family brings with them a more aggressive approach to growth, and the means to undertake capital investments in capacity building, new business opportunities, and quality career development for new and existing staff.

-1000 Faces has matured greatly over the past ten years and its professionalism and service are a testament to that growth.
+1000 Faces has matured greatly over the past twelve years and its professionalism and service are a testament to that growth.
 Still, the business remains a seeker on a heroic journey, forever on a quest, searching for the great coffee boon to help restore place, people, and product to state of delicious well-being.